heitmeih/cs4090-assignment-4/REPORT.md

 #### Description

-In the `generate_unique_test_id` function of `tasks.py`, if a task is missing an ID, the program will throw an error.
+In the `generate_unique_id` function of `tasks.py`, if a task is missing an ID, the program will throw an error.
 Ideally, this shouldn't happen in the first place, but any corruption will render the app dysfunctional.

 #### Before